How To Measure and Increase Digital Marketing ROI

 The bottom line is that it’s really important to pay attention to the tone and purpose of each platform.
 This will help you to know which campaigns are best suited to which social media site and the type of user to be found there.

-We mentioned them earlier, but when you want to get inside the heads of your target audience, user personas really come in handy.
+When you want to get inside the heads of your target audience, user personas really come in handy.
 Although they might be mostly fictional, these characters are based on the people you want to target.

-They’ll help you to understand what your ideal customer wants, and where their pain points might lie.
+They’ll help you understand what your ideal customer wants, and where their pain points might lie.
 This kind of knowledge and data will give you unique insights that will only make your paid campaigns more successful in the long run.

 Digital Marketing Strategies To Invest In